-Our Governing Body have a strategic role within our leadership and management team and must ensure that all staff comply with legislation and local guidance at all times.
+Our Board have a strategic role within our leadership and management team and must ensure that all staff comply with legislation and local guidance at all times.

-The Governing Body will:
+The Board will:

-- facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront of, and underpin, all relevant aspects of process and policy development for the setting - evaluate and approve this safeguarding and child protection policy along with other policies related to safeguarding at each review, ensuring they comply with the law, and hold the Headteacher to account for their implementation - evaluate and approve recommendations/action plans identified through quality assurance activity that the Headteacher/DSL undertakes to review safeguarding practice through audits and annual/termly governing reports to ensure that they have regular oversight and hold the Headteacher/Principal accountable for the practice improvement - be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements - appoint a senior body level (or equivalent) lead (or link governor) to monitor the effectiveness of the school's safeguarding arrangements including policies and their implementation, in conjunction with the full governing body.
-This is always a different person from the DSL - ensure all staff undergo safeguarding and child protection training, including online safety according to their roles, and that such training is regularly updated and in line with statutory guidance. - ensure that all governors/trustees: - read Keeping Children Safe in Education in its entirety, and review compliance of this task at least annually - sign a declaration at the beginning of each academic year to say that they have reviewed the above guidance. - ensure that the school has appropriate filtering and monitoring systems in place and review their effectiveness.
-This includes:
+- facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront of, and underpin, all relevant aspects of process and policy development for the setting - evaluate and approve this safeguarding and child protection policy along with other policies related to safeguarding at each review, ensuring they comply with the law, and hold the Principal to account for their implementation - evaluate and approve recommendations/action plans identified through quality assurance activity that the Principal/DSL undertakes to review safeguarding practice through audits and annual/termly governing reports to ensure that they have regular oversight and hold the Principal accountable for the practice improvement - be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements - appoint a link governor to monitor the effectiveness of the school's safeguarding arrangements including policies and their implementation, in conjunction with the full governing body.
+This is always a different person from the DSL

-- making sure that the leadership team and staff are aware of the provisions in place, and that they understand their expectations, roles and responsibilities around filtering and monitoring as part of safeguarding training - reviewing the DfE's filtering and monitoring standards and discussing with IT staff and service providers what needs to be done to support the school in meeting these standards.
+- ensure all staff undergo safeguarding and child protection training, including online safety according to their roles, and that such training is regularly updated and in line with statutory guidance. - ensure that all school standard committee members/trustees: - read Keeping Children Safe in Education in its entirety, and review compliance of this task at least annually - sign a declaration at the beginning of each academic year to say that they have reviewed the above guidance. - ensure that the school has appropriate filtering and monitoring systems in place and review their effectiveness.
+This includes: - making sure that the leadership team and staff are aware of the provisions in place, and that they understand their expectations, roles and responsibilities around filtering and monitoring as part of safeguarding training - reviewing the DfE's filtering and monitoring standards and discussing with IT staff and service providers what needs to be done to support the school in meeting these standards.

-The Governing Body will make sure:
+The School Standards Committee will make sure:

 - the DSL has the appropriate status and authority to carry out their job, including additional time, funding, training, resources and support - online safety is a running and interrelated theme within the whole-school approach to safeguarding and related policies - the DSL has lead authority for safeguarding, including online safety and understanding the filtering and monitoring systems and processes in place - the school has effective procedures to manage any safeguarding concerns (no matter how small) that arise.
-This includes those related to child welfare concerns, low level concerns and allegations made against staff - that this policy reflects those children with SEND, or certain medical or physical health conditions, can face additional barriers to any abuse or neglect being recognised - where another body is providing services or activities on the school site (regardless of whether or not the children who attend these services/activities are children on the school roll): - seek assurance that the other body has appropriate safeguarding and child protection policies/procedures in place and inspect them if needed - make sure there are arrangements for the body to liaise with the school about safeguarding arrangements, where appropriate. - make sure that safeguarding requirements are a condition of using the school premises, and that any agreement to use the premises would be terminated if the other body fails to comply. - the Chair of Governors will act as the 'case manager' in the event that an allegation is made against the Headteacher. where appropriate (see Section 11 Managing Concerns and Allegations) - all governors receive appropriate safeguarding training, including at induction.
-This training should equip governors with the knowledge and skills to understand their safeguarding responsibilities and contribute to a safe school environment as outlined in Keeping Children Safe in Education 2024.
-Organisations like the [National Governance Association](#) and The Key for School Governors offer resources and training to support governors in this area
+This includes those related to child welfare concerns, low level concerns and allegations made against staff - that this policy reflects those children with SEND, or certain medical or physical health conditions, can face additional barriers to any abuse or neglect being recognised - where another body is providing services or activities on the school site (regardless of whether or not the children who attend these services/activities are children on the school roll): - seek assurance that the other body has appropriate safeguarding and child protection policies/procedures in place and inspect them if needed - make sure there are arrangements for the body to liaise with the school about safeguarding arrangements, where appropriate. - make sure that safeguarding requirements are a condition of using the school premises, and that any agreement to use the premises would be terminated if the other body fails to comply.